 Dividends from quoted securities are accounted for when the security is declared ex-dividend.
 Investment income is reported gross of withholding taxes which are accrued in line with the associated investment income.
-Interest income is recognised in the fund account as it accrues, using the effective interest rate of the financial instrument as at the date of acquisition or origination.
-Distributions from pooled funds are recognised at the date of issue.
+Investment income arising from the underlying investments of the Pooled Investment Vehicles is either reinvested within the Pooled Investment Vehicles and reflected in the unit price or taken as a cash dividend to support the Fund's outgoing cash flow requirements.
+Interest income is recognised in the fund account as it accrues, using the effective interest rate of the financial instrument as at the date of acquisition or origination Distributions from pooled funds are recognised at the date of issue.